 What have you found to be the biggest challenges of not owning a car?

 “The supply of cars in the network is a challenge – in theory it would be great to be able to borrow a car that is just a few blocks away, but in reality the cars we use are usually about a kilometer away.
 I’ve turned this around and either ride my bike to a car (then leaved it chained up ready to take me home after I return the car), or use this as an excuse to take a nice morning jog to pick up the car.
 I then drive it home, pick up the family, and off we go!
 Anything CND can do to invite more cars into the network would be appreciated, though…”

 Have your friends, neighbours or colleagues expressed an opinion on your car-free lifestyle?
 What do people think about it?

 “Oh, YES!
 And they’re divided into two camps.
-Our lovely, like-minded friends express their immediate admiration, then wonder if they might put their car on the network (which I encourage if they live close to us!).
+Our lovely, like-minded friends express their immediate admiration, then wonder if they might put their car on the network (if you live close to us then please do rent our your car!.
 Other people start up with the questions: “What about the insurance?” (covered).
 “What if you need a car to go to the hospital in the middle of the night?” (ever heard of taxis?).
 “Wait until you have teenagers – I predict you’ll cave in and buy a car…” (from a self-confessed petrol-head, admittedly).
 “I could never do that because I like to leave all my junk in my car.”"